carolinecole25/MS3_CC_mint/README.md

 The [W3C Validator Service](https://jigsaw.w3.org/css-validator/#validate_by_uri) was used to validate the CSS of the website.
 The CSS passed with no errors, click [here](static/testing/css.png) to see evidence.

-### Accessibility
-[Wave WebAIM web accessibility valisation](https://wave.webaim.org/) was used to ensure the website met a high level of accessibility and had no errors.
-Click on the page name to see the result:

 ### Performance
 [Google lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the performance, accessibility, best practices and SEO of the website.

 ### Javascript
 [JS Hint](https://jshint.com/) was used to test the Javascript code.
-All pages passed with zero errors, click on the pages to see the results:
+Passed with zero errors select [here](static/testing/js.png) for evidence.

 ### Python
 No Python errors.